bayerischer-rundfunk/android-env-picker/README.md

     defaultEntries = defaultEndpoints,
     // Which endpoint should be active initially? defaultActiveEntry = defaultEndpoints[0],
-    // Optional: Define a custom serializer
+    // Optional: Use your custom serializer
     customSerializer = Endpoint.Serializer(),
     context = context,
 )

-// Accessing the entry's fields now works with the custom field names val currentlyActiveEndpointUrl =
+// Accessing the current entry now returns an instance of your custom data class val currentlyActiveEndpointUrl =
     endpointPicker.getActiveEntry(context).url
 val currentlyActiveEndpointRetryCount =